RomanLut/INAV-X-Plane-HITL/README.md

 This will add plugin to the **Aerolite** airplane and install additional **NK_Surfwing** flying wing model with this plugin.

-You have to build and flash Simulator-enabled INAV firmware from branch: https://github.com/RomanLut/inav/tree/master-simulator-xplane .
-Simulator mode is not included in main INAV repository currently.
+**IMPORTANT:: You have to flash Simulator-enabled INAV firmware.
+Take precompiled binaries from release, or build yourself from branch: https://github.com/RomanLut/inav/tree/master-simulator-xplane .
+Simulator mode is not included in main INAV repository currently.**

 ![](doc/menu.png)